Skip to content ↓

 Teacher of Economics: Sonal Patel

-Sonal is a passionate teacher of Economics; describing it as a fascinating and dynamic subject which explores a diverse range of issues affecting society, from housing bubbles to global inequality.
+Sonal is a passionate teacher of Economics, describing it as a fascinating and dynamic subject which explores a diverse range of issues affecting society, from housing bubbles to global inequality.
 Sonal graduated with a BSc in Economics from City University, London and has a special interest in economic development.
 She completed an MSc in Globalisation and Development, at the School of Oriental and African Studies, London.

 Sonal has spent many years teaching Economics in a variety of contexts.
 Seven of these have included A-level, two of these teaching GCSE, and most recently the International Baccalaureate Diploma Programme.
-Sonal’s first teaching post was at Watford Grammar school for Boys where she enjoyed challenging students academically and facilitating extra-curricular engagement in the subject.
+Sonal’s first teaching post was at Watford Grammar school for Boys where she enjoyed challenging students academically and facilitating extracurricular engagement in the subject.
 Most recently, Sonal taught in two international schools in Shanghai, China, which she describes as a priceless experience in which she was able to learn first-hand about China’s unique role in the global economy and unprecedented development experience, which she feels has enriched students’ learning and which brings the subject to life!

 Head of MFL: Kirsten Daley